How to Renew Oklahoma Medicaid

 How to renew SoonerCare coverage

-Log into your account at mysoonercare.org to complete your renewal, update household information, and upload supporting documents.
-The SoonerCare mobile app (iOS and Android) also supports renewal.
+• Online at mysoonercare.org — complete your renewal, update household information, and upload supporting documents; the SoonerCare mobile app (iOS and Android) also supports renewal

-Bring your renewal form and supporting documents to your local Oklahoma Department of Human Services office.
-Find offices at okdhs.org/services.
-DHS staff can process your renewal on the same visit.
+• In person at your local Oklahoma Department of Human Services (DHS) county office — find offices at okdhs.org/services; staff can process your renewal on the same visit

-Complete your renewal form and mail it to the address printed on the renewal packet before the deadline.
-Include copies of any requested documents — keep the originals.
+• By mail — complete your renewal form and mail it to the address printed on the renewal packet before the deadline

 Documents you may need at renewal